OperationalDev/amongusmumble/README.md

 ```

 ## Similar Projects
-- (AmongUsDiscord)[https://github.com/denverquane/amongusdiscord] without their original project and capture tool, this would not be possible.
+- [AmongUsDiscord](htps://github.com/denverquane/amongusdiscord)without their original project and capture tool, this would not be possible.

 ## License